amirahyusof/obsidian-portfolio/README.md

 ## 🖤 Credits

 Created by Amirah Yusof.
-Originally based on her personal portfolio: amirahyusof.github.io
+Originally based on my personal portfolio: amirahyusof.github.io

 This version is a dummy portfolio open for anyone to use as a starting point for their own developer showcase